JConley1344/SysLib690/Week7_ManageSoftware_LibrarySearch.md

 I also cannot help but wonder if I would have enjoyed using this function in 601 and 602.
 Because this was a very fun way to explore the catalog.

+### Command Line, Filesystem, & Flashcards -OH MY!
+I continue to be humbled with the flashcards.
+Each week I get a couple more corrections from learning about the topic in class or just remembering the answers from past attempts.
+I feel very confident with the command line.
+I still need to stop and think a lot with the filesystems.

+### Sidenote
+After listening to me talk about this class and what I am learning my husband has asked a friend of his who runs a computer store and repair for a device to run Linux on.
+So, in the next week or so I will be attempting to put what I have used into setting up a machine.
+Which I am excited about.